BenGOsborn/Markotplace/README.md

 -   Just like Heroku - I need a way where my app can create webhooks in users repositories
 -   ????
 Do cookies work with webhooks ?

+-   Attach some sort of metadata to the webhook allowing it to know what repository was fired (maybe I should make the repositories with the respective user unique ?)

 ### New dev system

 -   Each user has a single github account connected